islemk69/ft_printf/README.md

 ## Key Features

 - Support for format specifiers like `%d`, `%s`, `%c`, `%x`, `%f`, and more.
-- Precise control over formatting options, such as field width and precision.
-- Handling of flags like `-`, `+`, `0`, and space.
 - Capability to print custom data types and user-defined structures.
 - Highly extensible, allowing for easy addition of new format specifiers.